\\\ Pet Friendly Flowers

 The Flowers To Avoid Buying

 Lilies are one of the worst flowers that can kill cats and cause much irritation and mild symptoms for dogs.
-Simply avoid buying any variation of lily for a safer pet-friendly home.
+There are one or two varieties that are safer but as general rule Pet Check simply advise avoid buying any variation of lily for a safer pet-friendly home.

 What Does Eating The Wrong Flowers Do To Pets?